Good posture is not just about appearance. It’s also about how you feel, your mood, and your memory.

 1. Chest up

 Just lift your chest as you inhale deeply.
-Keep shoulder relaxed and avoid arching your back.
+Keep your shoulder relaxed and avoid arching your back.
 You may imagine you are pulling a rope from the ceiling.
 Once you lift, hold the same position as exhale slowly.

 2. Chin Tuck